2025 San Francisco 49ers season

-The 2025 season is the San Francisco 49ers' 76th in the National Football League (NFL), their 80th overall, their 12th playing their home games at Levi's Stadium and their ninth under the head coach/general manager tandem of Kyle Shanahan and John Lynch.
-The 49ers improved on their 6–11 record from last year following a Week 11 victory against the division rival Arizona Cardinals.
-They will look to make a return to the playoffs after a one-year absence.
-The 49ers won all three games on the road against the Rams, Seahawks, and Cardinals.
+The 2025 season was the San Francisco 49ers' 76th in the National Football League (NFL), their 80th overall, their 12th playing their home games at Levi's Stadium, and their ninth under the head coach/general manager tandem of Kyle Shanahan and John Lynch.
+The 49ers improved on their 6–11 record from 2024 following a Week 11 victory against the division rival Arizona Cardinals and clinched a return to the playoffs after a one-year absence when the Detroit Lions lost to the Pittsburgh Steelers in Week 16.
+The team clinched their fourth winning season in five years after a Week 13 win against the Cleveland Browns.
+For the first time since their Super Bowl LIV-losing 2019 season, Brandon Aiyuk was not on the 49ers' roster, as he missed the whole season.

-This season marks the return of Robert Saleh as defensive coordinator, replacing Nick Sorensen, who was fired by the team after a single season.
+This season marked the return of Robert Saleh as defensive coordinator, replacing Nick Sorensen, who was fired by the team after a single season.
 Saleh had previously coordinated the 49ers' defense from 2017 to 2020, after which he spent three full seasons as the head coach of the New York Jets before being relieved of his position just five games into the 2024 season.

 The 2025 offseason saw a number of significant departures in free agency, among them linebacker Dre Greenlaw, guard Aaron Banks, safety Talanoa Hufanga, and cornerback Charvarius Ward.
 Additionally, the 49ers traded wide receiver Deebo Samuel to the Washington Commanders.
-This will be the team's first season since 2018 without either Samuel or Greenlaw on its roster.
-The team's 6–4 start is their best since they started 7–3 in their Super Bowl LVIII-losing 2023 season.
+This was the team's first season since 2018 without either Samuel or Greenlaw on its roster.

+The 49ers entered the playoffs as a Wild Card team for the first time since 2021.
+They opened their playoff run by pulling off an upset and defeating the defending champion Philadelphia Eagles in the Wild Card Round.
+They then faced the division rival and top-seeded Seattle Seahawks in the Divisional Round, where their season ended with a 41–6 blowout loss to the eventual Super Bowl champions, their second-most lopsided playoff defeat in franchise history behind only their 49–3 loss to the New York Giants during the 1986 NFC Divisional Round.

+At the end of the season running back Christian McCaffrey won the AP Comeback Player of the Year award as he finished sixth in the league with 102 receptions for 924 yards to go with 1,202 rushing yards and 17 total touchdowns (10 rushing and 7 receiving).
+This was after he was limited to just four games the previous season.
+Head coach Kyle Shanahan was also nominated for AP NFL Coach of the Year for leading the 49ers to 12 wins and a playoff berth despite the team finishing with the 3rd most man games lost to injuries, but Patriots head coach Mike Vrabel ultimately won the award.

+The San Francisco 49ers drew an average home attendance of 71,422, the 9th-highest of all NFL teams.